NZKoz/cassandra_object/README.markdown

 You need to have a checkout of edge rails in ../rails if you want to run the tests.

-# Should I use this in production?
+## Should I use this in production?

 Only if you're looking to help out with the development, there are a bunch of rough edges right now.

+## Why do you use a superclass and not a module.

+Because.